hackthebox/Hackster/CONTRIBUTING.md

 ***

-## The paperwork
+## Guidelines

 To contribute, please follow these guidelines:

 * Look at the current Issues and/or discussions taking place in the #bot-dev channel on Discord for things that needs to be done.
+* Please create an issue in Github.
+For feature requests wait the community moderators to approve the issue.
-* Please create a feature branch for your work.
+* Always create a feature branch for your work.
 * Please use pull requests from feature branch to development once you are confident that the implementation is done.
 * **Do not open a pull request if you aren't assigned to the issue**.
 If someone is already working on it, consider offering to collaborate with that person.